thomasbergernz/versitygw/Running-Test-Suite.md

 # REST

 As with **s3**, **versitygw** can be communicated with with the same REST API commands.
-Here's an example of the step-by-step process:
+Below is an example of the step-by-step process.
+Note that if doing something besides reproducing REST bugs, it's a very good idea to write a script that does this or find and copy the code in the versitygw codebase that does this automatically for the command needed, since it's a long process.

 ## Generate Payload Hash